-Irrigation Notes
+Intigation Notes

-- All 'Solt Landscape Areas' are to be irrigated with a high efficiency design/built irrigation system to - IIABC Standards... complete with Rain and Wind Sensor.

-The irrigation system design and installation shall be in accordance with the Irrigation Industry of - BC Standards and Guidelines.

-3. System design and installation shall take into account elevation differences, sun orientation and other factors affecting zoning and operation of the system to minimized evapotranspiration and - 4.
-System design shall provide for uniform complete 'Head to Head' coverage of all lawns and planted areas. - 5.
-Contractor shall be responsible to provide SHOP DRAWINGS a minimum of 3 weeks prior to installation of any irrigation for review and approval. - Should the contractor proceed without approval, any additional modifications to the irrigation systems, as directed by the Landscope Architect shall be at all contractors cost. - Lawns shall be irrigated on separate zones from planted areas.
-Controller shall be located in mechanical room. - PRIOR to Substantial Performance, contractor shall provide a maintenance data and Operation instruction manual containing operational information for all operating components, cleaning and lubrication schedules, overhaul/adjustment schedule. - Record Drawings: Submit with the operating and maintenance manuals a reproducible copy of the AS-BUILT condition of the system. - Contractor shall instruct a designated representative of the Owner in the complete operating and maintenance procedures for the irrigation system, including winterizing for the fist time with the designated representative observing.
+- All 'Soft Landscape Areas' are to be irrigated with a high efficiency design/built irrigation system to IIABC Standards., complete with Rain and Wind Senso - The intigation system design and installation shall be in accordance with the irrigation Industry of BC Standards and Guidelines. - System design and installation shall take into account elevation differences, sun orientation and other factors affecting zoning and operation of the system to minimized evapotranspiration and wind lost. - System design shall provide for uniform complete "Head to Head" coverage of all lawns and planted areas. - Contractor shall be responsible to provide SHOP DRAWINGS a minimum of 3 weeks prior to installation of any irrigation for review and approval. - Should the contractor proceed without approval, any additional modifications to the irrigation systems, as directed by the Landscape Architect shall be at at contractors cost. - Lawns shall be irrigated on separate zones from planted areas - Controller shall be located in mechanical room.

+PRIOR to Substantial Performance, contractor shall provide a maintenance data and Operation instruction manual containing operational information for all operating components, cleancing and lubrication schedules, overhaul/adjustment schedule. - 10.
+Record Drawings: Submit with the operating and maintenance manuals a reproducible copy of the AS-BUILT condition of the system. - Contractor shall instruct a designated representative of the Owner in the complete operating and maintenance procedures for the irrigation system, including winterizing for the fist time with the designated representative observing.

-12. All piping shall be class 200. - Use GSR Schedule 40 PVC designed for solvent welding to PVC pipe except where valves, risers, etc. require threaded joints. - 14.
+12. All piping shall be class 200. - 13.
+Use GSR Schedule 40 PVC designed for solvent welding to PVC pipe except where volves, risers, etc. require threaded joints. - 14.
 Provide sleeves under all hard surfaces and as required through walls.
-If under vehicular paving. cast iron piping required. - Solenoid valves shall be first quality, compatible with the controller selected.
-Valve boxes shall be reinforced plastic boxes manufactured specifically for landscape irrigation. complete with captive lock bolt cover, sized to suit valves and other components with adequate room for operation and maintenance.
+If under vehicular paving. cast iron piping required. - 15.
+Solenoid valves shall be first quality, compatible with the controller selected - 16.
+Valve boxes shall be reinforced plastic boxes manufactured specifically for landscape irrigation. complete with captive lock boil cover, sized to suit valves and other components with adequate room for operation and maintenance.